 And by the way, you’re not crazy.
 You’re just hooked into someone else’s universe.
 Time to unhook from their universe and live your own beautiful life.

 If you want heaps of help with doing exactly that, I’ve got your back.
 The Flying Free program is designed to teach, coach, and train Christian women in a supportive, non-judgmental community so they can find their own identity and voice.
 The one God gave to them.
-Learn more and get on the waiting list at https://joinflyingfree.com.
+Learn more at www.joinflyingfree.com.
 See you on the inside!